oliver-maender/elpolloloco/README.md

 # elpolloloco
-A project designed by developerakademie.com
+A project designed by developerakademie.com with extended content by me.